copier-org/copier/README.md

     Optional.
 Extra options for the Jinja template environment.

 - **pretend** (bool):
     Optional.
-Run but do not make any changes
+Run but do not make any changes.

 - **force** (bool):
     Optional.
-Overwrite files that already exist, without asking
+Overwrite files that already exist, without asking.

 - **skip** (bool):
     Optional.
-Skip files that already exist, without asking
+Skip files that already exist, without asking.

 - **quiet** (bool):
     Optional.
-Suppress the status output
+Suppress the status output.